jfilak/sapcli/doc/configuration.md

 ## Environment variables

 - `SAP_ASHOST` : default value for the command line parameter --ashost
+- `SAP_SYSNR` : default value for the command line parameter --sysnr
 - `SAP_CLIENT` : default value for the command line parameter --client
 - `SAP_SSL` : negative default value for the command line parameter --no-ssl and accepts the values no, false, off; where all other values are considered as True;